River Garry

 'Water is released on the River Garry once a week from April to October (inclusive).
 This used to be a regular release on a Thursday but in recent years the release date has been moved from week to week and it is not possible to identify in advance which day the river is running.
 Occasionally additional releases can also take place on a weekend so it is worth checking if you are in the area.

 After a difficult period at the start of last summer things seemed to settle down at the river and there were few incidents of paddlers being challenged by other river users.
 As the majority of paddlers use the section above White Bridge and the majority of fishermen use the section below there should be little scope for a conflict of interest anyway.
 If you do run into any trouble please remain calm and polite at all times.
 Exercise your right to access the river responsibly and with due consideration to other river users.
-It is a big help if you can report any problems you encounter to myself at This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it.
+It is a big help if you can report any problems you encounter to myself.

 We are seeking to establish a fairer system of water releases which stops paddlers having to play the current guessing game.
 You can help by demonstrating that as well as having a good time on the river paddlers make a real and substantial contribution to the local tourist economy.
 Please be proactive about using the pub, cafe and petrol station at Invergarry where you will find paddlers are made very welcome.
 There is also now bunkhouse accommodation in Invergarry.
 If you are visiting for a few days and you base yourself from there you will easily be able to catch the river when there is water in it. www.invergarrylodge.co.uk